TANG16/ConvAutoEncoder_LatentFeatures/README.md

 # Convolutional AutoEncoder for similar image search

-This project provides utilities to build a  Convolutional AutoEncoder for similar object search
+This project provides utilities to build a  Convolutional AutoEncoder for similar Image or Content search

 This project is on TensorFlow and Keras.

 ## Experiments

-`convolutional_autoencoder_outex.py` shows an example of a CAE for the Outex Dataset.
+`convolutional_autoencoder_outex.py` contents the code for traning and testing the module

 The structure of this conv autoencoder is shown below: